As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Petrified wood looks just like regular wood.
 But if you were to attempt to lift it, you would find it is far heavier than you expected.
 As described above, even though these fossils look just like wood, they have actually turned into stone.

-Petrified wood is so common, for a fossil, that there are entire petrified forests that you can visit.
+Petrified wood is so common, as a fossil, that there are entire petrified forests that you can visit.
 The most famous is Petrified Forest National Park in eastern Arizona.

 This popular park receives thousands of visitors each year.
 These visitors come from near and far to view petrified trees that are purported to be over 200 million years old.

 At the park, there is a multitude of logs from conifer trees.
 These logs became petrified over the eons and now lie scattered throughout the desert in intriguing sculptural forms.